ptitSeb/gl4es/USAGE.md

 * 0 : Default, Use Depth Texture if supported by Hardware
 * 1 : Disable the use of Depth Texture (renderbuffer will be used in FBO)

+##### LIBGL_EGL
+Define EGL lib to use.
+Default folder are the standard one for dynamic librarie loading (LD_LIBRARY_PATH and friend) plus "/opt/vc/lib/", /usr/local/lib/" and "/usr/lib/".
+* by default try to use libbrcmEGL and libEGL
+* filename: try to load from the defaults folder (don't forget to use complete filename, with ".so" extension).
+If not found/loaded, default one will be tried.
+* /path/to/filename: try to use exact path/filename.
+If not found/loaded, default one will be tried.

+##### LIBGL_GLES
+Define GLES(2) lib to use.
+Default folder are the standard one for dynamic librarie loading (LD_LIBRARY_PATH and friend) plus "/opt/vc/lib/", /usr/local/lib/" and "/usr/lib/".
+Be sure to point to correct GLES library depanding on wich GLES backend you are using.
+* by default try to use libGLESv1_CM, libGLES_CM or libbrcmGLESv1_CM for GLES1.1 and libGLESv2_CM, libGLESv2 or libbrcmGLESv2 for GLES2 backend
+* filename: try to load from the defaults folder (don't forget to use complete filename, with ".so" extension).
+If not found/loaded, default one will be tried.
+* /path/to/filename: try to use exact path/filename.
+If not found/loaded, default one will be tried.